 Munich Re Ventures invests in space refuelling stations

 The investment arm of insurer Munich Re has joined the seed round of US start-up Orbit Fab.
-This has now raised six million US dollars.
+It has now raised six million US dollars.

-Munich Re Ventures is the investment arm of Munich Re, one of the world's largest and arguably most important reinsurers.
-The Munich-based group is already in the space business itself, insuring satellite operators, among others, in case something goes wrong with their products.
+Munich Re Ventures is the investment arm of Munich Re, one of the largest and probably most important reinsurers in the world.
+The Munich-based group is already active in the space business itself, insuring satellite operators, among others, in case something goes wrong with their products.

-With the investment in Orbit Fab, the group is expanding its involvement in space.
-The fledgling start-up has already achieved its first success by supplying the International Space Station (ISS) with water.
-In the future, it then plans to refuel spacecraft in orbit.
+By investing in Orbit Fab, the Group is expanding its involvement in space.
+The still young start-up has already achieved its first respectable success when it supplied the International Space Station ISS with water.
+In future, it wants to refuel spacecraft in orbit.

 Newsletter